Lecture Notes

 Variable allocation

 Program state is considered to be ephemeral and resides in memory areas specifically allocated for this purpose.
-Each function will allocate a new stack frame with local variables, and in some calling conventions, arguments to other functions called.
-Although when developing an application we use variables with specific names, when the code is compiled, variables are only memory spaces.
-If the language as weak, or no memory management features, access may be totally unconstrained and writing before or beyond the variable start may be a problem.
+Each function will allocate a new stack frame with local variables, and in some calling conventions, arguments to other functions that are called.
+Although when developing an application we use variables with specific names, when the code is compiled, variables are only memory spaces (have no names).
+If the language is not type safe, and/or has no memory management features, memory access may be totally unconstrained, and read/write before or beyond the variable allocated memory space may be possible.

 Considering the following program, which declares two variables buffer and message. buffer is a char array with 5 bytes, while message is an array initialized to Hello World.

-To check what happens, save to code to bo.c, compile the program with gcc -o bo bo.c, and execute it ./bo.
+To check what happens, save to code to bo.c, compile the program, and execute it ./bo.
 What you will see is a basic overflow, but more on this later.

 #include <stdio.h>